FrancesCoronel/personal-website-v3/_posts/2014-12-23-first-meetup-first-impressions.md

 **Highlights**

--   Finding out people’s ages was a challenge for everyone (people who looked 21 were actually 41).
+-   Finding out people's ages was a challenge for everyone (people who looked 21 were actually 41).
 -   I was probably the youngest person there at 19 which was surprisingly not awkward at all.
--   I met a fellow Latina, who I chatted a lot with and who shared with me that I was the first Hispanic she’s come across in the Meetups she’s gone to so far.
+-   I met a fellow Latina, who I chatted a lot with and who shared with me that I was the first Hispanic she's come across in the Meetups she's gone to so far.
--   There was a very keen and optimistic meat eater right across from me which was just ironic because I’m strictly vegetarian.
+-   There was a very keen and optimistic meat eater right across from me which was just ironic because I'm strictly vegetarian.
--   Dinner cost \$15 bucks which wasn’t bad for some pretty good pasta, salad, bread, and water.
+-   Dinner cost \$15 bucks which wasn't bad for some pretty good pasta, salad, bread, and water.
 -   I got a few business cards, so the networking part is a check.
 -   The waitress was ridiculously bubbly, so I felt obliged to give her